 This means that you develop an understanding of what this generation sees as normal and correct.
 Not because you want to share or accept their values, but because you can only make an appropriate selection decision against this background.

 Therefore, put yourself in the situation of a job interview in which you, as a HR manager, want to hire a member of a corresponding generation: Since Generation Y applicants attach great importance to personal Satisfaction you can only expect their full willingness to perform if you give them one Workplace can offer that satisfies them.
 It is all the more important to have the right one decision in the selection of the applicant in order to avoid the wrong choice.
 This is especially true for college graduates.

 There are mainly four new theme areas that have gained importance in the interviews with Generation Y. Do not neglect to address these issues because you are making a statement as to whether there is a fit between the applicant and the job you offer.

-The four themes are work-life balance, internationality, individuality and handling of technology.
-In the following, we describe the importance of these issues for Generation Y and the questions that can be asked to determine whether the candidate is really eligible for your position.
+The four themes are Work-Life-Balance, internationality, individuality and dealing with Technology.
+In the following, we describe the importance of these topics for Generation Y and the questions you can use to find out whether the Candidate really suitable for your position.

 It depends on the position

 These topics include the work-life balance or the question of personal development.
 These four Generation Y topics are particularly important if you are looking for graduates for predominantly spiritual activities.